MorganPeat/MorganPeat.github.io/_posts/2019-01-18-cloud-learnings.md

 draft: false
 ---

 I recently worked on a 3-month pilot project to investigate how we can move my firm's applications into the cloud.
 For my part, I concentrated on deploying Windows .NET services and ASP.NET applications.
+This article documents the main things I learned, and describes key points and things to do when we move our applications onto the cloud.

 # tl;dr